HartmannLab/UELer/doc/log.md

 - Shifted `viewer/plugin/go_to.py` into `ueler.viewer.plugin.go_to`, refreshed imports to use the packaged helpers, and added a legacy wrapper plus alias updates for continuity.
 - Migrated `viewer/plugin/cell_gallery.py` into `ueler.viewer.plugin.cell_gallery`, tightened deterministic sampling when downscaling selections, and replaced the legacy module with a forwarding shim plus alias updates to preserve backwards compatibility.
 - Relocated `viewer/plugin/chart.py` into `ueler.viewer.plugin.chart`, re-pointed intra-project imports to the packaged namespace, and slimmed the legacy module to a forwarding shim while pruning redundant alias table entries.
+- Migrated `viewer/plugin/run_flowsom.py` into `ueler.viewer.plugin.run_flowsom`, added a graceful fallback when `pyFlowSOM` is missing, deduplicated repeated layout strings, and left the legacy module as a thin wrapper.
+- Ported `viewer/main_viewer.py` into `ueler.viewer.main_viewer`, updated its internal imports to favor the packaged namespace, pointed dynamic plugin loading at `ueler.viewer.plugin.*`, and replaced the legacy file with a compatibility wrapper.

 **Fast-stub pandas parity**
 - Extended the shared pandas shim with `Series.loc`/`.iloc` indexers, `map`, `astype`, boolean helpers, and dictionary-aware constructors so chart and scatter tests align categories correctly without the real library installed.